Guide to Visiting Roosevelt Island in New York, NY

 That concludes my experience sampling fortune cookies at The Golden Gate Fortune Cookie Factory.
 If you’re in the San Francisco area I’d highly recommend visiting this timeless treasure.
 If you’re able to visit, write me back and let me know how it went!
 As always, thank you for reading.
 Did you learn anything new or have any feedback?
 Let me know.
 Please comment below and don’t forget to subscribe here.

-Find me here: I’m on most social media, so let’s be friends: Pinterest, Facebook, and Twitter.
+Find me here: I’m on most social media, so let’s be friends: Pinterest, Instagram, Facebook, and Twitter.
 Need additional information on how to travel safely?
 Click here.
 Want to know whether you should carry-on your bag or check it on the plane?
 Read more here.
 Having wanderlust, or traveling out of the country?
 Check out my detailed travel itineraries to Aruba, Belgium, London, Paris, and Amsterdam.
 Need resources related to blogging?
 Check out my tips on email marketing here and how to protect your blog here.
 Have a long flight planned and need tips on how to get through it?
 I’ve got you covered here

 Like it?
 Pin it!